ALTERNATIVE ART SCHOOLS & PEER-SUPPORT NETWORKS

 Bourgeois, Vera ed.
 (2007).
 Art Mistresses: Between Classrooms and Studio.
 Cologne: Salon.

-De Ville, Nick (2000).
+De Ville, Nicholas (2000).
 Richard Hamilton: Art Schools and Influence: A Case History.
 In Things: Assemblage, Collage since 1935, K. Fijalkowski ed.
 Norwich: Norwich Gallery.

 Duve, Thierry de (2005/1994).
 When Form Has Become Attitude – And Beyond.
 In Theory in contemporary art since 1985, Zoya Kocur & Simon Leung ed.
 Malden, MA: Blackwell Publishing, pp. 19-31.